Popular Glass Types – Features and Applications

 • Transparency: It is the most vital aspect of a glass that allows you to see the world through it.
 It can be from either side or a single side only.

-• Strength: Though the glass is fragile in nature, adding certain laminates and admixtures can make the glass strong and less brittle.
+• Strength: Though the glass is fragile, adding certain laminates and admixtures can make the glass strong and less brittle.

 • Workability: The glass can be worked upon in different ways.
-It can be molded into a variety of shapes or even blown during the melting process.
+It can be molded into various shapes or blown during the melting process.

 • Recyclability: Glass can be easily recycled.
 Any waste or broken glass can be used again as a raw material.